Salween River

 The Salween is a Southeast Asian river, about 3,289 km long, flowing from the Tibetan Plateau south into the Andaman Sea.
 The Salween flows primarily within southwest China and eastern Myanmar, with a short section forming the border of Myanmar and Thailand.
 Throughout most of its course, it runs swiftly through rugged mountain canyons.
 Despite the river's great length, only the last 90 km are navigable, where it forms a modest estuary and delta at Mawlamyine.
 The river is known by various names along its course, including the Thanlwin (named after Elaeocarpus sp., an olive-like plant that grows on its banks) in Myanmar and the Nu Jiang (or Nu River, named after Nu people) in China.
 The commonly used spelling "Salween" is an anglicisation of the Burmese name dating from 19th-century British maps.

-Due to its great range of elevation and latitude coupled with geographic isolation, the Salween basin is considered one of the most ecologically diverse regions in the world, containing an estimated 25 percent of the world's terrestrial animal species and thousands of plant species.
-Along its course the Salween provides water for agriculture and supports abundant fisheries, especially in the delta region.
+Due to its great range of elevation and latitude coupled with geographic isolation, the Salween basin is considered one of the most ecologically diverse regions in the world.
+Along with the Lancang and Jinsha rivers, it flows through the Three Parallel Rivers World Heritage Site, which is believed to support over 25% of the world’s animal species.
+During its course the Salween provides water for agriculture and supports abundant fisheries, especially in the delta region.
 The Salween basin is home to numerous ethnic minority groups, whose ancestors largely originated in the Tibetan Plateau and northwest China.
 Starting about 5,000 years ago, people began migrating south along the river, establishing small kingdoms and city-states.

 During the last 1,000 years, the Salween has defined various frontiers of the Burmese empires to the west, the Kingdom of Siam to the south, and Imperial China to the east, with the Shan States along the middle Salween being a frequently contested area.
 In the 19th century, the British Empire invaded Burma with Mawlamyine serving as the colonial capital for many decades.
 Since Burmese independence in 1948, the Salween basin has been a battleground for several fronts of the Myanmar civil war, with large areas in Shan State and Karen State (Kayin State) contested between the Myanmar military and local ethnic militias.

 The Salween is one of the least fragmented large river systems in Asia, with only a few small dams in the headwaters of the river and on tributaries.
 The river has extremely high hydropower potential, with a fall of more than 5000 m from its source.
 Since the 1970s, the Myanmar and Thai governments have sought to build massive hydroelectric dams along the river.
 China also planned to dam the upper Salween, but in 2016 these plans were dropped in favor of establishing a national park.
 The future of dam projects in Myanmar and Thailand remains uncertain.